jaiminrakholiya/SQLite_database_example/README.md

 import 'package:path_provider/path_provider.dart';
 import 'package:path/path.dart';
 Note: This README provides a basic overview.
 For more detailed information, please refer to the project's source code and documentation.

+I've added a few simple icons (like ✍️, 📖, ✏️, etc.) to enhance the readability and visual appeal.
+You can further customize this with more elaborate icons or emoji if desired.